chaqchase/chaqchase/README.md

 I'm a software engineer and technical consultant, working on backend systems, full-stack applications, and infrastructure for clients across multiple industries.
 I specialize in TypeScript and Rust, contribute to open source projects like Next.js and Tailwind CSS, and prioritize performance and maintainability in everything I build.

 I created **[lla](https://github.com/chaqchase/lla)**, the best and most feature-rich open source ls replacement written in Rust, featuring Git integration, plugin extensibility, and advanced search capabilities.
-I also built **[Da.Synth](https://dasynth.chaqchase.com)**, a web-based audio synthesizer for rapid sound design prototyping.